sqwinixxx/ddnet-custom-communities/README.md

 Do note that these rules can be bent both ways and are subject to mine and others' judgement

 ## How to add your own community

 1. Meet requirements
+2. Add icon to `icons`
+3. Add data to `custom-communities-ddnet-info.json`
+4. Add community to `README.md`
-2. Create a PR with your icon and servers added to the end of the JSON
+5. Create a PR
-3. Win